ismailseren/chatplus/README.md

-###Chat+
+#Chat+
-##Web Chatbot UI for Ollama
+#Web Chatbot UI for Ollama

 How To Use
-1.Install Source Code
+- Install Source Code
-2.Install npm and Libs
+- Install npm and Libs
-3.Open Ollama
+- Open Ollama
-4.Open /src/App.tsx
+- Open /src/App.tsx
-5.Change "MODEL_NAME_HERE' to your running Ollama model name.
+- Change "MODEL_NAME_HERE' to your running Ollama model name.
-6.Save
+- Save
-7.Run "npm run dev"
+- Run "npm run dev"

 Contact on Linkedin